-We sincerely hope that those solutions mentioned will be helpful to you.
+We sincerely hope that those solutions mentioned will be helpful to fix network connectivity problems on iPhone X/8/7/6 or ipad.
 However, if your iPhone/iPad still disconnect to Wi-Fi, you may contact and consult Apple Support Services.
-If you have better solutions, let us know below.
+If you have better solutions, let us know on the comment box below!

 Thank you for providing feedback!